 I swear, every time BioWare comes out with something new I make a sound that only dogs can hear.
 You can now log into the Dragon Age Keep, where you record all the decisions you’ve made from all the games, and PRINT THEM OUT.
-BioWare … Continue reading You Can Now Have Your Dragon Age Decisions (& Mistakes) On Your Wall
+BioWare has partnered with CanvasPop for this and good golly they look gorgeous.

 Ironically, the last time I did one of these 5 Fandom Friday posts (created by my friend Megan at The Nerdy Girlie) was around this exact time last year.
 And it’s pretty much on the same topic.
 One day I’ll do these weekly.
-But for now … Continue reading 5 Fandom Friday: My Very Nerdy Christmas Wishlist!
+But for now tis the holiday season, and as such, here is another nerdy wishlist from yours truly!

 If you follow me on twitter or tumblr, then you know I am epically obsessed with Dragon Age.
 It’s BioWare’s fantasy baby and was a HUGE part of my life last year when I didn’t really have anything.
 I dove in without knowing anything about the series and fell, as my friend Ardy put it, “heart first.”